-A Time of Swords tells a story about Hunlaf, a novice monk, who was delivering vellum from Werceworth to the Lindisfarne Priory.
+A Time of Swords tells a story about Hunlaf, a novice monk, who was delivering vellum from Werceworthe to the Lindisfarne Priory.
 He took this chance to steal a glance and enquire more about a mysterious and magnificent book called The Treasure of Life.
-While enjoying his times in Lindisfarne, Hunlaf was met with an unwelcome visit from the pillaging and plundering travellers of the sea: The Norsemen had arrived.
+While enjoying his times in Lindisfarne, Hunlaf was met with an unwelcomed visit from the pillaging and plundering travellers of the sea: The Norsemen had arrived.

-A band of somehow mismatched people must now unite and forget their differences to defend Werceworth from the incoming pillagers.
+A band of somehow mismatched people must now unite and forget their differences to defend Werceworthe from the incoming pillagers.
 Can they overcome their past, hatred, and doubts to lead the local people and drive the Norsemen away?

 Matthew Harffy, WHERE HAVE YOU BEEN ALL MY LIFE??